vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_config.md

 This example deploys a VCH with the following configuration:

 - Specifies the user name, password, image store, cluster, bridge network, and name for the VCH.
+- Secures connections to the Docker API with an automatically generated server certificate, without client certificate verification, by setting `--no-tlsverify`.
 - Sets resource limits on the VCH by imposing memory and CPU reservations, limits, and shares.

 <pre>vic-machine-<i>operating_system</i> create